jlopezfisica/Jekyll_modern-blog/_posts/2015-04-21-city-nights.markdown

 technological development center.

 #### Task:
-My task was to design the set up of the experiment, including parameters and materials, and finally to make the samples.
+My task was to design the set up of the experiment, including parameters and materials,  to make the samples and finally the Physiochemical characterization.
 It took around 5 months to get the first samples and to make the first IR, Raman and TGA analysis.

 #### Action:
 I had access to the Neuroscience institute to perform in vitro cell culture analysis of my samples .
 After six